Privacy Policy

 • Right to Lodge a Complaint: You have the right to lodge a complaint with a supervisory authority in your country of residence, place of work, or place of the alleged infringement.
 You can find your EU/EEA authority in the EDPB list of supervisory authorities; for the UK, see the Information Commissioner's Office (ICO).

 You have the right to obtain erasure of your personal data without undue delay and we will respond in any event within one month.
 You can make a request verbally or in writing to any of our contacts (e.g. privacy@inlay.sh or support).
-The right applies in particular when: the data is no longer necessary for the purposes for which it was collected; you withdraw consent (where consent was the basis); you object to processing and there is no overriding legitimate interest; the data has been unlawfully processed; we must erase the data to comply with a legal obligation; or the data was processed in relation to information society services offered to a child.
+The right applies in particular when: the data is no longer necessary for the purposes for which it was collected; you withdraw consent (where consent was the basis); you object to processing and there is no overriding legitimate interest; the data has been unlawfully processed; we must erase the data to comply with a legal obligation.
 This right is not absolute: we may retain data where necessary for legal obligations, legal claims, or other exceptions under GDPR Article 17(3).
 We may charge a reasonable fee or refuse a request only if it is manifestly unfounded or excessive (GDPR Art 12(5)).

-• Right to Delete: Request deletion of personal information
+• Right to Delete: Request deletion of your personal information, subject to certain exceptions

 To exercise any of these rights, please contact us at privacy@inlay.sh.
 Under GDPR we will respond within one month of receiving your request.
 Where a request is complex or you have made several requests, we may extend the period by up to two further months; we will inform you of any extension and the reasons within the first month.
 Under CCPA we will respond within 45 days.
 We may need to verify your identity before processing your request.